\'{E}tale coverings in codimension 1 with applications to Mori Dream Spaces: E tale covering in codimension 1 (1-covering)

-The previous Theorem~\ref{thm:pi1normale} allows us to dropping local conditions for 1-coverings of a normal variety $X$, when base points are chosen in the big open $X_{\text{reg}}$ of regular points.
+Theorem~\ref{thm:pi1normale} allows us to drop local conditions for 1-coverings of a normal variety $X$, when base points are chosen in the big open $X_{\rm{reg}}$ of regular points.
 Namely we get the following consequences.